The Ultimate 4 Days in Lake Como Itinerary

 Villa del Balbianello

-It’s finally time to visit one of my all-time favorite spots in Lake Como – Villa del Balbianello!
+It’s finally time to visit one of my all-time favorite spots in Lake Como, Villa del Balbianello!
 Located just across the lake from Bellagio, this stunning villa is famous for being featured in movies such as Casino Royale and Star Wars: Episode II.

-To reach the villa, you first have to take a ferry to Lenno and then you have two options: you can either take a taxi boat or you can tackle the 25-minute uphill walk.
+To reach the villa, you first have to take a ferry to Lenno, and then you have two options: you can either take a taxi boat or you can tackle the 25-minute uphill walk.

 Personally, I recommend taking the taxi boat on the way to the villa and walking back to Lenno after your visit.
-The taxi boat starts running at 10 am when the villa opens and I suggest getting there 15 minutes before so you can secure a spot.
+The taxi boat starts running at 10 am when the villa opens, and I suggest getting there 15 minutes before so you can secure a spot.

-It’s also possible to visit the interiors of the villa but only with a guided tour.
-It costs €23 but the tickets usually sell out a month in advance so you need to be quick.
+Having an online booking for Villa del Balbianello is now mandatory, so make sure to book your tickets in advance.
+It’s also possible to visit the interiors of the villa, but only with a guided tour.
+However, tickets usually sell out a month in advance for the interior tour, so you need to be quick!

-I’ve been to Villa del Balbianello twice but I still haven’t visited the interiors yet as I couldn’t secure tickets on time.
+I’ve been to Villa del Balbianello twice, but I still haven’t visited the interiors yet, as I couldn’t secure tickets on time.
 However, exploring the gardens and admiring the villa from the outside is already a magical experience!

 Lunch in Lenno